-This trip is a people-to-people exchange program sanctioned and established between U.S.-based groups and individuals and some of Cuba's leading representatives of art and cultural institutions.
+This trip is a “Support for the Cuban People” exchange program sanctioned and established between U.S.-based groups and individuals and some of Cuba's leading representatives of art and cultural institutions.
 This is made possible through our long lasting relationship with the people of Cuba, its artists, and its art and educational institutions.
 These exchanges highlight the full breadth of Cuban life.

-U.S. law requires that all persons who participate in this program adhere to the full time schedule of activities described below and imposes on Global Gallop LLC, holder of the U.S.-issued people to people license, the obligation to ensure such adherence.
+U.S. law requires that all persons who participate in this program adhere to the full time schedule of activities described below and imposes on Global Gallop LLC, holder of the U.S.-issued Support for the Cuban People license, the obligation to ensure such adherence.
 Alexis Hernandez, an official Cuban guide/ translator, will lead the group and Batia Plotch, a representative of Global Gallop will also accompany the group.

 Our week long encounter with Cuba and its people will begin with our arrival in Havana on following a flight from Miami.
-Throughout the week in Havana and “out island” in Cienfuegos and Trinidad de Cuba we will have the opportunity to meet with Cuban artists, architects and craftsmen as well as with the people of Cuba we will meet in the crafts markets, galleries, plazas, cafes and the many other places.
-These encounters - both planned and spontaneous - will promote an exchange of ideas that will educate Cubans and Americans and promote the growth of understanding between them.
+Throughout the week in Havana and “out island” in Cienfuegos and Trinidad de Cuba we will have the opportunity to meet and support Cuban artists, architects and craftsmen as well as with the people of Cuba we will meet and support in the crafts markets, galleries, plazas, cafes and the many other places.

 We will learn some of the basic facts of the historical and contemporary Cuban experience in Havana with our first stop in Revolution Square followed by lunch at the Hotel Nacional, which has both historic and architectural significance.
 This iconic hotel of pre-Revolutionary Cuba was designed by the famed New York firm McKim, Mead and White and opened in 1930.
 In the evening we will visit a beautiful restored home and gallery of a major artist where we will have the first of many encounters with the world-renowned artists who create such a vibrant cultural scene in Havana and beyond.
 We will enjoy both the art on the walls of this architectural wonder and an exchange of ideas about the art scene in Cuba and the U.S.